davidparker83686/student-workbook/src/reflections/wk5/day_4.md

 ## When might you use a virtual property?

 ```
+when your needing to display a property that doesnt need to be edited
 ```

 ## How do you search by a virtual properties value?